 It is particularly important that Moderns be trained to pose on command.
 In tough competition a Grand Champion Modern Game, as opposed to the Reserve Champion Modern Game, can come down to something as simple as who poses and who doesn't.
 They should pose erect, with heads held high and alert and tails straight outward.
 Cocks must be dubbed in order to be shown.
 Common problems in show Moderns include: over-lacing, high tail, legs too short, feathers lacking in "springiness" (otherwise known as soft feathering), improper coloring on faces, incorrect or incomplete dubbing of cocks (wattles, comb, and earlobes must all be dubbed) etc.

-Disease Resistance: strong when cared for properly
+strong when cared for properly

 Cold Tolerance: poor, hard feathered, anything below 35¢ª F is too cold

 Purpose: ornamental, exhibition

 Personality: curious, flighty, arrogant, playful, affectionate